DeveloperCielo/developercielo.github.io/_i18n/en/_posts/checkout-cielo/2000-01-01-linkdepagamentos5.md

 ## By order_number

-Querying transactions by `order_number` returns a list of transactions with the same number of orders; this occurs because the Super Link does not prevent the duplication of `order_number`s by the store.
+Querying transactions by `order_number` returns a list of transactions with the same number of orders; this occurs because the Link de Pagamento does not prevent the duplication of `order_number`s by the store.
 The response will return the `checkout_cielo_order_number`, which should be used when querying a specific transaction.

 ### Request